Color-Rise/shards-euler/docs/problems/problem-012.md

     28: 1,2,4,7,14,28
     ```

-    We can see that 28 is the first triangle number to have over five divisors.
+    We can see that 28 is the first triangle number to have over **five divisors**.

-    What is the value of the first triangle number to have over five hundred divisors?
+    What is the value of the first triangle number to have over **five hundred** divisors?

 ## A simple solution